aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 Different connection types require different connection properties which can be set via `ConnectionProps.properties`.

-Subclasses of `Connection` are implemented to provide a connection type tailored props e.g. `MongoDBSourceConnection` which can be used as follows
+Concrete connection types are also available and provide a tailored, type-safe API for the specific connection options.

+### MongoDB

 ```ts
 new glue.MongoDBSourceConnection(stack, 'Connection', {